 Social, political, cultural, and environmental factors of life in London today.
 Taught only in London.
 Pass/fail.

 Social, political, cultural, and environmental factors of life in Chile today.
 Pass/fail.
 Taught in Chile only.

 Social, cultural, and environmental factors of life in contemporary Vienna.
 Includes site visits, guest lectures and interviews with Viennese.
 Taught only in Vienna.
 Pass/Fail only.

 HMN 200.
 Introduction to Humanities: Themes in Literature, Culture, and Film.
 (3 h)

 An introduction through literature and film to the history, principles, and concepts of the Humanities, using as its framework an examination of such topics as dystopia and utopia, the influence of Classical principles on contemporary Western cultures, social justice and human rights in literature and film, and other topics central to the humanities.
 Literary and film analysis will explore how cultural values and beliefs are expressed in media and writing, as well as how these beliefs are manifested in popular culture.
 The course will include creative writing exercises that explore various literary tropes and humanistic themes.
 (D)

 Introduction to key ideas and concepts from ancient cultures and their legacies in medieval, modern, and contemporary societies through an interdisciplinary lens.
 Topics vary with the instructor.
 (D)

 HMN 212.
 Reading the Modern World.
 (3 h)

-Analyzes pivotal moments in world history since 1789 through artistic, literary, and cultural manifestations.
-Course topics may include the rise of nationalism and western democracy, the development of European colonialism, and the social, political, and religious causes of international conflicts from world wars to terrorism.
+Analyzes pivotal moments in modern and contemporary world history through artistic, literary, and cultural manifestations.
+Course topics vary with the instructor and may include the rise of nationalism and western democracy, the development of European colonialism, and the social, political, and religious causes of international conflicts from world wars to terrorism.
 (D)